What exactly are dark circles?

 Use skin-thickening ingredients like Peptides.

-Collagen-building, skin-thickening ingredients such as Peptides (like in Renée Rouleau Intensive Firming Serum) can help to keep the skin thick.
+Collagen-building, skin-thickening ingredients such as Peptides (like in Renée Rouleau Bio Radiance Night Serum) can help to keep the skin thick.
 Peptides support the tissue renewal process which can help to thicken the skin making underlying blood vessels less noticeable.
 Long-term use of prescription Retinol products can help, but if used on those with thin skin, it can make the skin more translucent.

 Sign up here to receive our daily blog posts into your email box!